axsh/openvnet/docs/content/creating-virtual-networks/two-networks.md

 There are two ways to do this.

 * The quick and dirty way.
-Remove its interface and re-create it.
+Remove the interface and re-create it.

 * The clean but slightly harder way.
 Dig a little deeper into OpenVNet's inner workings make only the required changes.